Glover Stadium/Dee Fee Field: Rugby union

 In January 1976 the United States national rugby union team played Australia at the stadium with approximately 7,000 fans in attendance.
 Australia won the game 24–12.
 The match was the first game played by the USA team after the formation of USA Rugby.

+Cultural history

+On March 8, 1961, the stadium hosted Fred Schwarz's School of Anti-Communism across 5 days and drew over 16,000 people.
+It was organized by Walter Knott, Robert Schuller and other Orange County businessmen.

+In June 2020, a Black Lives Matter rally of 2,000 people was held outside of the stadium.